Pistachio ice cream, sandwiched between two layers of vanilla chai cake, all topped with fluffy meringue…an epic and ironically warm baked Alaska!

 - In a large bowl, combine melted butter and sugar.
 Mix together on medium speed for 2 minutes until thickened.
 Add eggs one at a time, mixing until blended between each one.
 Add vanilla and blend well.

 - Add the buttermilk and flour mixture in alternate additions, beginning and ending with flour.
 Mix until just combined – don’t overmix.

 - Divide batter into cake pans and bake 15-20 minutes.
 When done, allow to cool in pan 5 minutes before removing to cooling rack.

-- When cake is cooled, pull ice cream out of the freezer and allow it to warm up for 5-10 minutes, until it’s malleable.
+- When the cake is cooled, pull ice cream out of the freezer and allow it to warm up for 5-10 minutes, until it's malleable.
 Spray the inside of a 3-quart bowl with cooking spray, then line with plastic wrap, pressing it flush against the interior of the bowl.

 - When ready to serve, make the meringue.
 Whip the egg whites and cream of tartar in a large bowl with a mixer on medium-high speed until foamy, about 2 minutes.
 Gradually beat in the sugar on high speed until the whites are glossy and hold stiff peaks.